leamusa/js-snack-es6/README.md

 - Create a new array with sentences about each person's ability to drive(people.map)
 - Function to check if a person can drive
 - Displaying the list of people and then the driving list

+# tools snack 1

+- Create an array of 10 cars
+  (Each car object will have the following properties: make, model, and power supply)
+- Divide cars into 3 separate arrays: in the firs:
+- array only petrol cars
+- in the second only diesel cars
+- in the third the rest of cars.
+- Separate cars based on fuel type =iteration between diff type of car.filter
+- Print the three arrays separately